 Clients hate it when you try to be a robot.
 You are further adding on to their grievance by responding to them with a canned corporate response.
 If you instantly become defensive and start sharing excerpts of your company in response to the stated problem, you’ll find your clients instantly leaving you for your competition.
 The legal matters are an emotional ride and the client needs your support even after the case is resolved.

 Show empathy, communicate in a friendly tone.
-Dropping in comments, a statement such as “Hi this is Joane, I am here to help you”, can instill the trust, which your customer has lost in your firm or is about to lose.
+Dropping in comments, a statement such as “Hi this is Joane, I am here to help you”, can instill the trust before your client loses it.

 Turn it around for your client